yongdd/deep-langevin-fts/README.md

 ```
 python train.py
 ```
 If you are plan to use multiple GPUs for training, edit `gpus` in `train.py`.
 To obtain the same training results using multiple GPUs, you need to change `batch_size` so that `gpus` * `batch_size` does not change.
 For example, if you use 4 GPUs, set `gpus=4` and `batch_size=8`, which is effectively the same as setting `gpus=1` and `batch_size=32`.
 For each epoch, the weights of model will be stored in `saved_model_weights` folder.
 ```
 python find_best_epoch.py
 ```
-Lastly, `find_best_epoch.py` will tell you which training result is the best.
+Lastly, `find_best_epoch.py` will tell you which training result is the best, and it will copy the weights of best epoch as `best_epoch.pth`.
+A sample file already exists.
 The training result is not always the same.
 If you are not satified with the result, run `train.py` once again.

 #### 4. Run Simulation
 ```
 python run_simulation.py
 ```
-Edit `run_simulation.py` to use the best epoch.
-For example, set `model_file = "saved_model_weights/epoch_92.pth"` if the 92nd epoch was the best one.
-You can use a pre-trained model instead in `examples` folder.
+This will use `best_epoch.pth` obtained at the previous step.
+You can use a pre-trained model in `examples` folder instead.
 For example, set `model_file = "example/Gyroid/gyroid_atr_cas_mish_32.pth"` if you want to run simulation for gyroid phase.
 Polymer density, fields and structure function will be recored in `data_simulation` folder.

 # Notes
 * Matlab and Python scripts for visualization and renormalization are provided in `tools` folder of `yongdd/langevin-fts` repository.